evgenyneu/Scrollable/README.md

 ## How it works

-`TegScrolledContent.createContentView` function creates a content view and embeds all scroll view subviews in it.
+`TegScrolledContent.createContentView` function creates a **content view** and embeds all scroll view subviews in it.
-Then it goes through all scroll view constraints and moves them into the content view.
+Then it goes through all scroll view constraints and moves them into the **content view**.

 ## Troubleshooting